Logout

 EVs introduce unique load management challenges, from clustering on neighborhood transformers to critical, mobility-first customer experiences.
 Addressing these challenges and realizing the full potential of transportation electrification requires thoughtful approaches and partnerships.

-Join us and our utility and automaker presenters to explore how we can unlock next-generation solutions to serve growing EV loads without triggering massive infrastructure costs.
-We’ll discuss real-world lessons and what it takes to build secure integrations, unlock advanced functionality like distribution-level optimization and V2X, and leverage opportunities to scale managed charging programs that support reliability and affordability for all customers.
+Join utility and automaker representatives to explore how to unlock next-generation solutions to serve growing EV loads without triggering massive infrastructure costs.
+The panel will discuss real-world lessons and what it takes to build secure integrations, unlock advanced functionality like distribution-level optimization and V2X, and leverage opportunities to scale managed charging programs that support reliability and affordability for all customers.

 In short three-minute blocks, PLMA members will present their new and enhanced EV managed charging product and service offerings, followed by a short moderated Q&A. Join us for a fast-paced update on what’s new!